Open Editor →

 Allowing arbitrary code to run on a cloud server and make outbound network requests is an inherent security risk.
 Unrestricted platforms are often targeted by botnets to launch DDoS attacks, mine cryptocurrency, or scrape protected data anonymously.

-Free Tier: The Secure Proxy
+The Secure Proxy

-For Free users, all outbound traffic generated by your Python code (e.g., using the requests library or urllib) is forcibly routed through a highly restrictive Squid Proxy.
+All outbound traffic generated by your Python code (e.g., using the requests library or urllib) is forcibly routed through a highly restrictive Squid Proxy.

 This proxy acts as a firewall between your execution container and the internet.
 It operates on a strict "Default Deny" policy, meaning all outbound connections are blocked unless explicitly allowed.
 The proxy maintains an internal whitelist of verified, safe domains.